jfox015/Eischied-AngularJs/README.md

 # Project Eischied

-A boilerplate MEAN Stack demo for a web based, multi API application.
-Named after the 70's TV Shot Eisshied starting Joe Don Baker.
+A boilerplate MEAN Stack demo for a web based, multi-API application.
+Named after the 70's TV Show "Eischeid" staring Joe Don Baker.

 This library has two main components, the backend pages/API and public HTML.

 The example API included is written in NodeJS using Express 4.x+ with Jade Templating.

-The front end is an AngularJS based application UI using JQuery, Bootstrap and LESS CSS.
+The front end is an AngularJS 1.x based application UI using JQuery, Bootstrap and LESS CSS.

 Back and forth communication from the UI to the backend is accomplished via a RESTful services API.